jasonlamkk/docker-jenkins-pipeline/README.md

 You now have a ready to use CI pipeline based on opensource tool chain, which can be deployed free of charge.

-![add SSH key to bitbucket][../../raw/0290e57138f7d592985cd6f972e580d4ab6fdbc4/imges/bitbucket.png]
+![pipeline result][../../raw/983f5a01b9d2eff11aa4788e77e2cf902f2c567a/images/pipeline-result.png]

 You deployed a very easy to use NodeJS json-server, and a unit test based on `jest`.
 We will cover them in detail in later blog posts.

 You may also notice a few important things when growing your pipeline:

 * You will meet constraints when developing and dockerizing your services.
-Yet, these force you to create decoupled tiers.
+Yet, these force you to create decoupled service tiers.

+* Never include third-party libraries in your repositories.
+Try to prevent npm install in your pipeline which could be very slow.

+* Code your plugins instead of Pipeline Editor.
+Treating your pipeline as code enforces good discipline and also opens up a new world of features, and you can trial run every script on terminal.

 *

+##Further improvement

+* __Node utilization__ , we assume you start this tutorial on your machine. you can optimize it by

+ * Do: All material work within a node

+ * Acquire nodes within parallel steps, yet

+ * Don’t: Use input within a node block

+* __Plan for timeout__ , you can use this timeout block to prevent timeout occur `timeout(time:2, unit:'HOURS') { }`

+* __Notification__ , you may add email to receive build test result

+##Coming soon

+Currently we only added backend tier and its unit test.
+In the upcoming series, we will

+* describe how to link frontend container to backend container or database container

+* how to capture screen and make a __Visual Testing__ .